Niger: National Conference and Third Republic (1991–1996)

-Second military regime and third military regime (1996–1999)
+Second and third military regimes (1996–1999)

 The governmental paralysis prompted the military to intervene; on 27 January 1996, Col. Ibrahim Baré Maïnassara led a coup that deposed President Ousmane and ended the Third Republic.
 Maïnassara headed a Conseil de Salut National (National Salvation Council) composed of military officials which carried out a six-month transition period, during which a constitution was drafted and adopted on 12 May 1996.

 Presidential campaigns were organised in the months that followed.
 Maïnassara entered the campaign as an independent candidate and won the election on 8 July 1996, the elections were viewed nationally and internationally by some as irregular, as the electoral commission was replaced during the campaign.
 Meanwhile, Maïnassara instigated an IMF and World Bank-approved privatisation programme which enriched some of his supporters and were opposed by the trade unions.
 Following fraudulent local elections in 1999 the opposition ceased any cooperation with the Maïnassara regime.
-In a circumstance (possibly attempting to flee the country), Maïnassara was assassinated at Niamey Airport on 9 April 1999.
+In unknown circumstances (possibly attempting to flee the country), Maïnassara was assassinated at Niamey Airport on 9 April 1999.

 Maj.
 Daouda Malam Wanké then took over, establishing a transitional National Reconciliation Council to oversee the drafting of a constitution with a French-style semi-presidential system.
 This was adopted on 9 August 1999 and was followed by presidential and legislative elections in October and November of the same year.
 The elections were generally found to be free and fair by international observers.
 Wanké then withdrew from governmental affairs.